Wireless Radiation/Electromagnetic Fields Increases Toxic Body Burden

 Frey writes: “After much pressure from the scientific community, he finally revealed that he had not, in fact, replicated our work.
 We had injected dye into the femoral vein of lab rats after exposure to microwaves and observed the dye in the brain within 5 minutes.
 The Brooks contractor had stuck a needle into the animals’ bellies and sprayed the dye onto their intestines.
 Thus it is no surprise that when he looked at the brain 5 minutes later, he did not see any dye; the dye had yet to make it into the circulatory system.”

-Wireless acts synergistically with toxic exposures to significantly increase cancer risk.
+Wireless acts synergistically with other toxic exposures to promote cancers.

 Research shows that wireless and other electromagnetic radiation exposures can act as a co-promoter, meaning that the effect of the known carcinogen is intensified when wireless is added into the mix.
 It is like mixing drugs.
 In other words, one plus one can be greater than two.